50th Street station (IND lines): Station layout

 This bi-level station has six tracks and four side platforms in total.
-The upper level is located on the Eighth Avenue Line and is fed by Eighth Avenue local trains from Central Park West and has four tracks and two side platforms.
-The center express tracks carry Eighth Avenue express trains during the day, and do not have any platforms.
+The upper level served by the C is located along the Eighth Avenue Line and is fed by Eighth Avenue local trains from Central Park West and has four tracks and two side platforms.
+The express tracks in the center are used by the A during daytime hours.
 Fare control is at platform level.

-The lower level is on the Queens Boulevard Line and has two tracks and two side platforms, separated by a curtain wall for the majority of the station.
+The lower level served by the E is located at the southern end of the Queens Boulevard Line and has two tracks and two side platforms, separated by a curtain wall for the majority of the station.
 At the northern end of the station, the curtain wall is not present and the two side platforms are in full view of each other.
 The northbound track of the lower level is fed by the northbound local and express tracks at 42nd Street.
 In the southbound direction, lower level trains may access either the Eighth Avenue local or express tracks; until 2003, they also had the option of running to the abandoned lower level of 42nd Street.
 The two levels are offset, with the upper level running from 50th to 52nd Streets and the lower from 49th to 51st Streets.
 Neither level has crossover or crossunder between directions, although level-to-level transfer in the same direction is possible.

 The platform walls on both levels have no trim line, but there are mosaic name tablets reading "50TH ST." in white sans-serif lettering on an Ultra Violet background with black border.
 Small tile captions reading "50" in white lettering on black run in regular intervals between the name tablets, and are also present on the lower level's curtain wall.
 Blueberry I-beam columns run along all the platforms at regular intervals, alternating ones having the standard black station name plate with white lettering.

-An untitled etched-granite piece of artwork by Matt Mulligan was installed on the downtown upper-level platform in 1989 and features neighborhood life.